BtbN/FFmpeg-Builds/README.md

-# FFmpeg Static Auto-Builds
+# FFmpeg Auto-Builds

-Static Windows Builds of ffmpeg master and latest release branch.
+Static and shared Windows builds of FFmpeg, from the "master and "release/*" branches.

 ## Auto-Builds